unoplatform/uno.extensions/doc/Learn/Navigation/Advanced/HowTo-UseNavigationView.md

   ```xml
   uen:Region.Navigator="Visibility"
   ```

+  > [!IMPORTANT]
+  > Even if you're not utilizing the `<Grid>` element to arrange the content (ie, you're navigating between pages defined with routes), you must still include the `<Grid>` element with the `uen:Region.Navigator="Visibility"` and `uen:Region.Attached="True"` attached properties.
+These properties are essential for enabling the navigator functionality.

 * Add the `uen:Region.Name` attached property to each of the `Grid` elements that contain the content area.
 This will define the name of the view that the `Grid` will represent.